The 3DS Requestor performs three processes during an authentication:

 Get Authentication Result API.

-Select Next in the footer below to learn more about the Authentication sequence.
+Select Next to learn more about the Authentication sequence.